-The following table is prepared in accordance with the General Resolution and sets forth a summary of the Authority's historical revenues, expenses and fund deposits for Fiscal Years 2005 through 2007.
-For financial statements prepared in accordance with GAAP regarding Fiscal Year 2007, see Appendix A.
+The following table is prepared in accordance with the General Resolution and sets forth a summary of the Authority's historical revenues, expenses and fund deposits for Fiscal Years 2005 through 2009.
+For financial statements prepared in accordance with GAAP regarding Fiscal Year 2009, see Appendix A - "Financial Statements of the Authority."
+For a discussion of estimated future revenues, expenses and fund deposits for Fiscal Years 2010 through 2015, see Appendix B.

-HISTORICAL REVENUES, EXPENSES AND FUND DEPOSITS
+HISTORICAL REVENUES, EXPENSES AND FUND DEPOSITS (in thousands of dollars)